 Do Speeding Tickets Go On Your Criminal Record In Canada?

 Speeding tickets are categorized as traffic violations, not criminal offences.
-This distinction is important because traffic laws govern these infractions, focusing on road safety rather than criminal behaviour.
+This distinction is important because traffic laws govern these infractions, prioritizing road safety over criminal behaviour.

-Penalties for speeding, such as fines, licence suspensions, and demerit points, are regulated by traffic laws designed to enhance safety on the roads.
+Penalties for speeding, such as fines, licence suspensions, and demerit points, are regulated by traffic laws designed to enhance road safety.
 This legal framework ensures that speeding is treated as a safety concern rather than a criminal act.

-However, excessive speeding, especially if it endangers others or causes injury, may lead to charges like dangerous driving under the Criminal Code of Canada.
+However, excessive speeding, especially if it endangers others or causes injury, may result in charges such as dangerous driving under the Criminal Code of Canada.
 These charges are serious and can result in potential jail time.

 What Are The Punishments For Speeding Tickets In Ontario?